c4ldas/streamelements-widgets/twitch-channel-points/readme.md

 2 - You don't need to modify anything in this widget, just keep it in a separated place on the overlay.

-3 - Redeem any Custom reward and see the information on the widget and the browser console.
+3 - Redeem any Custom reward and see the information on the widget and the browser console (devTools - F12).

 4 - Develop your own custom widget based on the information received